Notre-Solutions/Inship-Website/src/pages/index.md

           With InShip we can set up our solution to meet your complex needs, with InShip you do not change your process to meet our solution we change our process to meet your needs.
 Let us know what your special requirements are, so we can explain how we deal with them.
+      - title: The Problem
+        subtitle: Moving from Paper to Digital
+        photo: photo-2
+        readMore: "#"
+        showReadMore: false
+        description: >-
+          In most companies their current paper based system of handling invoices comes with an array of issues:

+          1. Envelopes must be opened.

+          2. Emails must be printed.

+          3. Invoices need to be matched and sorted.

+          4. Invoices need to get approvals.

+          5. Manually entered on a computer system.

+          6. Emails must be reconciled to statements and filed.

+          This is timely and expensive process ; in fact processing one invoice or bill can include as many as ten steps, costing approximately €4.50 (source: pwc).

+          If a business automates this process, 80-90% of that cost can be removed.

+          Along with standard processing invoices get miss laid, management may require files to be searched to obtain copy invoices for detailed review.
   sectionC2:
     title: We Integrate With 40+ Packages Including...
     images: